CIS3296SoftwareDesignF21/prj-03-discord-pokemon-bot-Ruiz-Lyu-Winnemore-Costa-Le/README.md

 connection he can access discord and the Pokemon bot that is being developed by our group.
 Aston can easily interact with the software because the keyword commands are simple.
 He is able to move around the map and catch Pokemon with one or two clicks on a keyboard.
 This allows him to join in on the fun with friends and experience all that the game of Pokemon has to offer.

+Vision Statement
+-What is the product to be developed?
+The product to be developed is a discord oriented Pokemon game.
+It will utilize a discord bot to provide a visual map as well as an interactive user interface to move around, catch pokemon, and battle others.
+-Who are the target customers and users?
+The target consumer is children ages 5-14 while there should also be some appeal to older individuals who seek a nostalgic Pokemon experience.
+-Why should customers buy this product?
+Consumers should use this product because it offers a fully sufficient experience all in discord.
+The set up is minimal and is accessible to anyone with an internet connection and free discord account.